Infection Control & Maintenance of Dental Handpieces and Related Instruments

-Infection control in dental settings has been an important topic for decades.
+Infection Control in dental settings has been an important topic for decades.

-Especially true since the possible transmission of HIV, from a dentist to several patients, in the early 1990’s.
+This is especially true since the possible transmission of HIV, from a dentist to several patients, in the early 1990’s.
 Even with multiple updates to infection control guidelines from the CDC there are still misunderstandings in the dental community about what the actual guidelines recommend and how a licensed dental clinician is held accountable.
 Proper dental instrument maintenance along with the various manufacturers’ recommendations for maintenance and sterilization often provide compliant infection control strategies.

 CE Credits: 2

 For DDS, DMD, RDH, and CDA only.
 Provided by University of Washington